akamit21/redux-demo/README.md

 ## Prerequisites

 It is required for you to know a bit of ES6 and ES7 (Object Spread) to correctly understand some of the examples given in this repo.
-Also be aware that this tutorial targets redux 3.0.2 and react-redux 4.0.0.
+Also be aware that this tutorial targets redux 4.0.5.

 ## Clone the repository